 The Church Council is headed by a four-person board.
 Currently, this board comprises Torsten Seefeld (Chair), Ulrike Stobbe (Vice Chair), Joachim Ewert (Secretary), and Dennis Flex (Treasurer).

 The Church Council also includes our pastor and a representative of the Theological Working Group.
 The Theological Working Group engages theological topics and spiritual issues.
-Members of the Theological Working Group include the ordained ministers Helga Köppe, Horst H. Krüger and Joel Driedger.
+Members of the Theological Working Group include the ordained ministers Helga Köppe, Bernhard Thiessen and Joel Driedger.

-The Church Council includes at least one of the deacons: Bärbel Schultz, Helga Köppe and Klara Gibert.
-The deacons are especially concerned with the welfare of people in need.
+The Church Council includes at least one of the deacons.
+They are especially concerned with the welfare of people in need.
 Finally, the Church Council also includes the resident caretakers of the Menno-House, as well as other engaged members of the congregation.
-The active involvement of our voluntary leadership enables our community to function and flourish.

 Since April 2014, Dr. Joel Driedger has been our pastor.
-He is married to Judith and is the father of Salome.
+He is married to Judith and is the father of Salome and Ava.

 After performing voluntary service in Brazil, he studied protestant theology in Tübingen, Strasbourg, and Marburg, and he worked in the Department of Free Church Theology at the University of Hamburg.
 His doctoral dissertation is entitled “The Nonviolent Messiah: Introduction to the Theology and Ethics of John H. Yoder” and has been published by EB-Verlag.
 Joel also works as a conflict manager and mediator.